Noel van Raalte

 Marcus Noel van Raalte (22 December 1888 – 5 May 1940) was a British racing driver and playboy.

 Biography

-van Raalte's family owned Brownsea Island.
+Van Raalte's family owned Brownsea Island.
 When Robert Baden-Powell held (at van Raalte's parents' invitation) the experimental Camp on Brownsea Island, van Raalte was 19 and helped with the Camp.
-In 1910 Baden-Powell planned to take a Troop of Boy Scouts on a tour of Canada as an introduction to the Scout Movement. van Raalte was one of the party.
+In 1910, Baden-Powell planned to take a Troop of Boy Scouts on a tour of Canada as an introduction to the Scout Movement. van Raalte was one of the party.
 In 1912, Baden-Powell went on a lecture tour of the U.S.A.; he travelled via the Caribbean on the S.S.
 Arcadia (and met his wife on the voyage). van Raalte went too, as A.D.C. to Baden-Powell.
 These two tours introduced van Raalte to North America.

-He raced in the 1915 Indianapolis 500 in a Sunbeam, finishing in 10th place.
+Van Raalte raced in the 1915 Indianapolis 500 in a Sunbeam, finishing in 10th place.
 He later owned the first Bentley automobile.